-1. The increase in the total amount of remunerations to directors as a percentage of net income was mainly due to the decrease in profit in 2023.

-2. Percentage of remunerations paid to CEO, Vice CEO, President and Vice President to net income increased, mainly because the 2023 profit decreased.

-- 2. The remuneration policies, standards, and packages, and the procedure for determining remuneration are as below: - (1) For the remunerations to directors, Article 28 of the Company's Articles of Incorporation shall be complied with, that the distribution amount is to be resolved by the Board, paid pursuant to the ""Regulations Governing Remunerations to Directors" and reported to the shareholders' meeting. - (2) The remunerations to the independent directors are paid pursuant to the "Regulations Governing Remunerations to Directors" - (3) The policy of remunerations to managerial officers is, pursuant to the "Regulations Governing Salary to Directors" measure the operating performance of the managerial officers to the Company's strategic development, operation and finance, business development, while referring to the job duties, wok experience, inflation and market level, to determine the remunerations reflecting work performance and competitive.
+- 1. The increase in the total amount of remunerations to directors as a percentage of net income was mainly due to the decrease in profit in 2023. - 2.
+Percentage of remunerations paid to CEO, Vice CEO, President and Vice President to net income increased, mainly because the 2023 profit decreased. - 2.
+The remuneration policies, standards, and packages, and the procedure for determining remuneration, and its linkage to operating performance and future risk exposure are as below: - (1) For the remunerations to directors, Article 28 of the Company's Articles of Incorporation shall be complied with, that the distribution amount is to be resolved by the Board, paid pursuant to the "Regulations Governing Remunerations to Directors" and reported to the shareholders' meeting. - (2) The remunerations to the independent directors are paid pursuant to the "Regulations Governing Remunerations to Directors" - (3) The policy of remunerations to managerial officers is, pursuant to the "Regulations Governing Salary to Directors" measure the operating performance of the managerial officers to the Company's strategic development, operation and finance, business development, while referring to the job duties, wok experience, inflation and market level, to determine the remunerations reflecting work performance and competitive.